Homemade Halloween decorations, traditional pumpkin lanterns

-The history of Halloween holiday goes back to pre-Christian times, when the lands of Ireland, Northern France and England were inhabited by Celtic tribes.
-The history of Halloween decorations and modern Halloween decorating ideas, like costumes, pumpkin lanterns, bonfires, frightening tales about ghosts and bats, have deep roots in the history of Celts, Celtic festival of Samhain and Christian All Saint’s Day.
+The Halloween holiday history goes back to pre-Christian times and Celtic tribes of Ireland, Northern France, and Celtic tribes.
+Halloween decorations and modern Halloween decorating ideas, like costumes, pumpkin lanterns, bonfires, frightening tales about ghosts and bats, have deep roots in history Celts, the Celtic festival of Samhain, and Christian All Saint’s Day.

-Celtic year consisted of two parts, summer and winter.
+The Celtic year consisted of two parts: summer and winter.
 Celts celebrated the transition from one season to another at the end of harvesting.
 The history of Halloween decorating ideas are connected to Celtic traditions.
-Modern costumes and Halloween party decorations are the symbols of beginning of the winter season, like it was in pre-Christian times.
+Modern costumes and Halloween party decorations are the symbols of Halloween, which marks the beginning of the winter season like it was in pre-Christian times.

-The history of Halloween holiday has the strong connection with All Saint’s Day, which is the Christian holiday, the Feast of All Souls’ Day.
-Masks, ghosts and Halloween pumpkin lanterns are bath attractive simple fall decorations and the elements of the fundamental Christian belief that there is a prayerful spiritual communion between those in the state of grace who have died and are either being purified in purgatory or are in heaven and all believers who are alive.
+The history of Halloween holiday has a strong connection with All Saint’s Day, the Christian holiday, the Feast of All Souls’ Day.
+Masks, ghosts, and Halloween pumpkin lanterns are attractive and simple fall decorations.
+They are the elements of the fundamental Christian belief that there is a prayerful spiritual communion between those in the state of grace who have died and are either being purified in purgatory or are in heaven and all believers who are alive.

 Today easy to make, cheap and high impact home decorating ideas for Halloween, scary masks, ghosts, and bats decorations are inspired by the night between October 31st and the 1st of November, when, according to the legend, the gates that separate two worlds, the living and the dead, open.
 The night was called Samhain and was the main holiday for Celts.